inca-viewer/inca/README.md

 Windows - Chrome, Firefox, Edge, Opera & Brave<br>
 YouTube style interface of your hard drive<br><br>
 Is lightweight & portable (no installation)<br>
-Pure vanilla java and ahk script<br>
+Pure vanilla java / ahk script<br>
 No IDE, no libraries, no external calls<br>
 Does not mess with any settings - see source code<br>
 Just run Compile.exe - browser will open in pictures folder<br>